How to Write a Restaurant Employee Handbook (with Template)

 An employee handbook serves as a valuable reference point for your restaurant’s mission, values, policies, and more.
 And when you start with this information on day one, you set a positive tone for your work culture that can help reduce employee turnover in the long-run.

 To help you create a restaurant employee handbook your staff will actually read, we’ve broken down all the essential elements.
-In this article, we’ll deep dive into the restaurant employee handbook, including:
+In this article, we’ll deep dive into all aspects of the restaurant employee handbook, including: